ffmegaman/stars_css_demo/README.md

-# Stars - A CSS Demo
+# CSS Demo - Grid

-This is a simple one page site to demonstrate basic CSS.
-Hover your pointer over any star to see a fact about myself.

-#### Specs

-Simple site with only one HTML file and one custom CSS file.
-Stars and the moon were created purely from CSS using `border-radius: 100%;`.
+This uses the Skeleton Grid system to display a mosaic of students in the August 2014 bootcamp class of Code Fellows.
+Scroll to the bottom to see the mosaic.

+In addition, JS was used to dynamically create the HTML contents of the mosaic and fitting it together.

+Created by Charles Gust and Philip Nguyen